 About

-Windy fluteCharmaine is a classically trained flutist based in Winnipeg, Manitoba.
-She is equally at home as a solo recitalist and ensemble musician, a member of the Winnipeg Wind Ensemble, Winnipeg Chamber Winds Collective, and director and performer in her own concert series Charmaine & Friends.
+Charmaine is a classically trained flutist based in Winnipeg, Manitoba.
+She is an active freelance musician performing with the Winnipeg Wind Ensemble, Winnipeg Chamber Winds Collective, and in her chamber music series Charmaine & Friends which features the Canadian Bacon Quintet.
 Charmaine enjoys performing as a guest musician with the Winnipeg Symphony Orchestra, Manitoba Chamber Orchestra, and Royal Canadian Air Force Band.

 Charmaine attended the University of Manitoba, University of Toronto, and The Glenn Gould School of Music.
 Her primary instructors include Jan Kocman and Laurel Ridd, she has also studied with Joanne Kosheluk, Martha Durkin, Dr. Kathleen Rudolph, and Leslie Newman.